Submissions are currently closed.

 What Stanchion is Always Looking For

-Stanchion is looking for unpublished* short stories (3000-ish word max), flash fiction, creative nonfiction, poetry, prose poems, stray thoughts, short screenplays, monologues, experimental work, interviews with inanimate objects, reviews of everyday items and moments, comic strips, black & white photography (vertical, portrait-oriented images are preferred), black & white drawings, black & white collage art, and other evocative images of mixed media artwork (you guessed it, also in black and white).
+Stanchion is looking for unpublished* short stories (5000-ish word max), flash fiction, creative nonfiction, essays, poetry, prose poems, stray thoughts, short screenplays, monologues, experimental work, interviews with inanimate objects, reviews of everyday items and moments, comic strips, black & white photography (vertical, portrait-oriented images are preferred), black & white drawings, black & white collage art, and other evocative images of mixed media artwork (you guessed it, also in black and white).

 Stanchion issues have no themes.
 This means that happy, sad, tender, ferocious, melancholic, murderous, reflective, speculative, horrific, joyful, artful, goofy, oddball, sentimental (without being sappy) -- anything and everything else -- is on the table*.
-I love powerful, beautiful, energetic, unusual work, work that takes chances, writing that has something to say without beating the reader over the head with a message, work that has a soul and a beating heart, is vulnerable, and most importantly of all, is honest and 100% original.
+I love powerful, beautiful, energetic, unusual work, writing that takes chances, writing that has something to say without beating the reader over the head with a message, writing that has a soul and a beating heart, is vulnerable, and most importantly of all, is honest and 100% original.
 I want to feel something, to care about the action, characters, etc inside the worlds you create.

 *no abuse, rape, or violence toward women, children, or animals will be tolerated or considered.